vupasree/resume/resume.md

 - Involved in Browser Compatibility Testing (Internet Explorer, Chrome, Firefox) for checking the compatibility.
 - Performed data validation to check the content retrieved on various windows against the Database tables to make sure that the process retrieved all the data it is supposed to by writing SQL queries.
 - Executed complex SQL queries to extract and validate the data in the database and views as a part of Back End testing.
-- Extensively conducted End-to-End testing on the application to see if the data entered in the webpage’s is transferred correctly through the pages and is stored in the exact tables of the database.
+- Extensively conducted End-to-End testing on the application to see if the data entered in the webpageâ€™s is transferred correctly through the pages and is stored in the exact tables of the database.
 - Analyzed Business requirements and System specifications using which developed Test Strategies, Test Plans, Test Cases and Test Scripts for the Functional, GUI and Integration testing.
 - Inserted Checkpoints to check for the text, Xml, database and standard properties of the application using the QTP.
 - Performed automation testing on the application using QTP (Quick Test Pro) to do a thorough Regression testing.